 If you setup as a sole trader, you should inform HMRC within 3 months of starting out.
 At this point you will also need to start paying class 2 National Insurance Contributions (NICs).
 These used to be paid monthly, but are now typically bundled in with your annual personal tax liability.

 You will also be liable to income tax and class 4 NICs on any profit you make.
-Roughly speaking, for the tax year 2018-19, the first £11k is tax & NI free, the next £34k you will pay 20% tax and 9% NIC, between that and £100k will be at 40% tax and 2% NIC.
+Roughly speaking, for the tax year 2021-22, the first £12k is tax & NI free (it’s actually more like £9.5k for NI and £12.5k for tax…but let’s keep it simple).
+The next ~£38k you will pay 20% tax and 9% NIC.
+Between £50k and £100k will be at 40% tax and 2% NIC.
 Above £100k a few other nasty things creep in like reduced personal allowance, and potentially the 45% tax rate.

 In everything other than name, class 4 NICs is also tax, so to crudely simplify: